"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Ecclesiastes 12:11 - The words of the wise are like goads, and the words of scholars are like well-driven nails, given by one Shepherd.

-The more an animal resists by kicking the goads the more they get inflicted with pain from the sharp object.
+The more an animal resists by kicking the goads there is more pain inflicted from the sharp object.
 Likewise, it will be futile to try to escape the sting from the scorpions from the bottomless pit.
 Perhaps trying to escape by trying to commit suicide, for instance, may prove to be more painful.
 For five months anyone not protected with the seal of God on their forehead will be subject to the torment inflicted by the locust's sting, as discussed in Revelation 9:5.

 It is interesting to note that the passages below associate things that sting like scorpions and bees with sharp things like goads, briers, and thorns: